-At Sew Dayton students will ask to have a tutorial or directions for the class we are about to teach.
-However, knowing what the student would like to make before the class, it’s not hard to give them the information they need.
-As a result, we will jump online to grab a good tutorial made from a trusted blogger if the student would like some added information.
+At Sew Dayton, students will ask for a tutorial or directions for the class we are about to teach.
+However, knowing what the student would like to make before the course and giving them the information is not complex.
+As a result, we will jump online to grab a good tutorial made by a trusted blogger if the student would like some added information.

-Sew Sweetness – Sara Lawson has great reviews, tutorials, and pattern hacks.
-There is a lot of useful information on accessories, purses/totes, and garment sewing.
+Sew Sweetness – Sara Lawson has excellent reviews, tutorials, and pattern hacks.
+There is a lot of helpful information on accessories, purses/totes, and garment sewing.
 She even is a part of a bag of the month program!
-Sara even has some fantastic patterns for sale on her site!
+Sara also has some great patterns for sale on her site!

 Christine Haynes – Pattern designer, teacher, and traveler!
-Christine has been a huge inspiration to me.
+Christine has been a massive inspiration to me.
 Chic and Simple Sewing was the first sewing book I ever purchased!
-She has sew-a-longs for her patterns and has great tutorials, and tips and tricks for garment sewing!
+She has sew-a-longs for her patterns and has great tutorials and tips and tricks for garment sewing!

-Crafty Gemini – Vanessa’s website and YouTube channel are where I learned how to make a French seamed pillowcase dress.
+Crafty Gemini – Vanessa’s website and YouTube channel taught me how to make a French-seamed pillowcase dress.
 Her production and videos have come a LONG way since 2010, but her information is still perfect and on point.

 Pattern Makers – Tutorials and Videos